Teaching English in Nicaragua

 Everything you need to know about teaching English in Nicaragua is in this blog.
 We are qualified TESL English teachers and were looking for an adventurous change in culture and customs in a hot climate with eager students.

-Here is the information you need to succeed in teaching English in Nicaragua – jobs, qualifications, teaching tips and living comfortably in Nicaragua.
+Here is the information you need to succeed – jobs, qualifications, teaching tips and living comfortably in Nicaragua.

 We were gobsmacked by what fun it was plus we learned more than teaching English.
 We discovered how eager the students were to learn about us!
 We met amazing people, made lifelong friends, and gained an appreciation of Nicaraguan sights and sounds and tastes.
 All because we decided to teach English in a university in Managua.